stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-Note that Vulkan supports creation of multiple pipelines in one operation but we restrict the code to a single instance for the moment.
+Note that Vulkan supports creation of multiple pipelines in one operation but the code is restricted to a single instance for the moment.

 ---